 When you’re restoring your backups, it’s a good idea to make sure that they work before you bring them up in production.
-Wetopi includes a sandbox environment to test out your backups in a safe environment before worry about production.
+Wetopi includes a sandbox to test out your backups in a safe environment before worry about production.

 CPanel/Hosting Panel Interface

 If you do have that knowledge, there are plenty of tools that you can use to backup your files and your database.
-Scheduling can be done, but there isn’t usually a simple way to do it.

 Custom Linux Scripts